revinate/etcd2s3/README.md

 Optional environment variables:

 * ETCD2S3\_REPEAT\_INTERVAL - if set using [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration), this will keep the utility running and attempt a backup after each interval.
-For example, if set to "5m", the utility will run every 5 minutes.
+For example, if set to "5m", the backup/ship will run every 5 minutes.

 Once these are set with valid values:
 ```bash